The Best Signal Booster Accessories

 A booster's coaxial cables are like the veins of the system - they carry the signal from the outside antennas to the inside antennas.
 The quality and length of the cables can impact signal strength and coverage.

 In most cases, the cables included with the signal booster are enough, but if you want a higher-grade cable to get the most out of your system, or just need additional cable for your unique floor plan, it's important to understand coaxial cables and the options available.

 Coaxial Cable Signal Loss

 One thing to understand about cellular signal is that the farther it travels the weaker it becomes.
-This is why cell service is weak in areas located miles away from cell towers.
+This is why cell service is weak in areas located miles away from cell towers or small cells.
 The same concept applies when signal travels through coaxial cables.
 When cell signal enters the cable, it slowly degrades as it moves down the cable, and depending on the type of cable, signal loss can be minor or substantial.
 This is where cable quality and length come into play.

 Coaxial Cable Quality

 To get superior results, use high-quality, low-loss cable.
 These cables are built to better insulate the signal, ensuring a stronger signal reaches the amplifier and indoor antennas.